yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

         yb-voyager cutover initiate --export-dir <EXPORT_DIR>
         ```

-    1. Proceed with the cutover process by doing the following:
+    1. From another terminal, proceed with the following steps while the cutover operation is in progress.

         1. Stop the export data process.
         1. Stop the import data process after it has imported all the events to the target YugabyteDB.